dk14/wolfram-mega/docs/oracles.md

 -----

-Or run a full demo for plug and play:
+You can run a full demo for plug and play:
 ```bash
 npm run demo
 ```
+from git-npm-repository:
 ```bash
 npm install dk14/wolfram-mega
 npx mega-demo